AT85 Pro Cycling: Team history

-2019 was another successful year for the team with multiple podiums in the UK and Europe.
-Some highlights included winning the Tour Series overall title for a second year running, a top 10 in the Tour de Yorkshire and the Tour of Britain, as well as the Eisberg sprints jersey at the Tour of Britain for the second time.
+2019 was another successful year for the team with multiple UK and European podiums.
+Some highlights included winning the Tour Series overall title for a second year running, a top 10 in the Tour de Yorkshire and the Tour of Britain, and the Eisberg sprints jersey at the Tour of Britain for the second time.

-In December 2020, Elverson announced that the team had acquired sponsorship from British sunglasses maker SunGod and that the team's name for the 2021 racing season would become Canyon dhb SunGod.
+In December 2020, Elverson announced that the team had acquired sponsorship from British sunglasses maker 'SunGod' and that the team's name for the 2021 racing season would become Canyon DHB SunGod.